How to Prioritize when Everything is High Priority: the Data-Driven Approach

 Impact: Expected business impact -- in profit/savings or towards mission

 Note: If it solves an (internal/external) client pain point, how does that translate into business impact?

 Confidence: Data availability

-Step 3: Sort according to those that score high on business impact, breaking ties with those products that are more interconnected.
+Step 4: Sort according to those that score high on business impact, breaking ties with those products that are more interconnected.